top of page

 Disclaimer:

-This article is for educational purposes only and does not constitute financial advice or a recommendation to buy or sell any investment.
+This article is for educational purposes only and does not constitute financial guidance or a recommendation to buy or sell any investment.
 References to Morgan Stanley Research are for informational context and do not imply endorsement.
 Past performance is not indicative of future results.
-Readers should conduct their own research or seek professional advice before making financial decisions.
+Readers should conduct their own research or seek professional guidance before making financial decisions.

 Alpesh Patel OBE